shyanyong/tp/docs/UserGuide.md

 help
 ```

-You will then see a help window with the link to our User Guide pop up.
+You will then see a help window with the link to our [User Guide](#welcome-to-the-baymeds-user-guide) pop up.

 ### How to exit BayMeds : `exit`

-In order to exit BayMeds, type the following command.
+To exit BayMeds, type the following command.

 Format:
 ```